justinrgarrard/world-of-naevis.net/docs/the_frontier/canvaslands/literati.md

 #### The Bleeding Edge

 A community of scholars has taken up residence in the Canvaslands.
-Despite the inhospitable conditions, many find the intellectual climate to be less stifling than that of their homeland, and enjoy the freedom to publish as their hearts' dictate.
+Despite the inhospitable conditions, many find the intellectual climate to be less stifling than that of their homeland, and enjoy the freedom to publish as their hearts dictate.

 #### Heretics and Disgrace